PHOTO PROMPT © CEAyr

 Written for Friday Fictioneers hosted by Rochelle Wisoff-Fields.
-Write a story in 100 words or less, click the frog to submit your flash fiction and read what others have written.
-Enjoy!
+Write a story in 100 words or less.
+Click the frog to submit your flash fiction and read others’ stories too.